New England REZ network operator procurement update

-About the transmission project
+About the network infrastructure project

 Some of this infrastructure will need to be built outside the New England REZ geographical area to connect the REZ to the main backbone transmission network.
 EnergyCo is in the early stages of assessing what new network infrastructure should be built to unlock and service the New England REZ.